rmbolger/Posh-ACME/docs/Plugins/INWX.md

 ## Using the Plugin

-You will need to provide the username as String to `INWXUsername` and the password belonging to the username as a SecureString value to `INWXPassword`.
+You will need to provide the username as String to `INWXUsername` and the password associated with the username as a SecureString value to `INWXPassword`.

 ```powershell
 $pArgs = @{